 There was rugby, and parties and Hamlet and Winston Churchill who came back stage at interval.
 “May I use your lavatory my Lord Hamlet?” growled the old bulldog.
 But even then, Burton was beginning to question who he was.

 This review actually sets the stage for the book.
-It is part first-hand reminiscence, part well-known Burton/Taylor history told through an Irishman’s eyes.
+It is part first-hand reminiscence, part well-known Burton/Taylor history told through this particular Irishman’s eyes.
 And it is beautifully written.

 Detail from the cover of Furious Love